Understanding the Final Pillar of the Swiss Pension System: Pillar 3a and 3b

 Switzerland reduces your taxable income by your Pillar 3 contributions and defers any account growth until you receive distributions.

-The US, on the other hand, adds your Pillar 3 contributions to your taxable income and taxes the account growth yearly.
+The US, on the other hand, does not allow for an income deduction for Pillar 3 contributions and taxes the account growth yearly.

 Private pension taxation during distribution years